Machine-learning-assisted Blending of Data-Driven Turbulence Models

-where \( N \) is the number of data points, \( \eta_i \) are the latent variables, and \( \overline{\eta} \) is their mean.
+where \( N \) is the number of data points, \( \bm{\zeta}_i \) are the latent variables, and \( \overline{\bm{\zeta}} \) is their mean.
 The covariance matrix describes the extent to which the latent variables co-vary with each other.
-From this, we compute the variance regions (represented visually as ellipses), where the axes are proportional to the eigenvalues \( \lambda_i \) of \( \Sigma \).
-These regions show the spread of the data and represent the 95\% confidence interval for the distribution of features, allowing us to assess how well the test cases are covered by the training data.
+To visualize the variability, we compute the eigen-decomposition of \( \Sigma \) to determine the axes of the ellipses.
+These ellipses provide an intuitive representation of the latent space structure, illustrating how well the test cases are covered by the training data.